Affordability of housing in the United Kingdom

 The affordability of housing in the UK reflects the ability to rent or buy property.
 There are various ways to determine or estimate housing affordability.
 One commonly used metric is the median housing affordability ratio; this compares the median price paid for residential property to the median gross annual earnings for full-time workers.
 According to official government statistics, housing affordability worsened between 2020 and 2021, and since 1997 housing affordability has worsened overall, especially in London.
 The most affordable local authorities in 2021 were in the North West, Wales, Yorkshire and The Humber, West Midlands and North East.

 Housing tenure in the UK has the following main types: Owner-occupied, private rented sector (PRS), and social rented sector (SRS).
 The affordability of housing in the UK varies widely on a regional basis – house prices and rents will differ as a result of market factors such as the state of the local economy, transport links, and the supply of housing.

 Key determinants of affordability

 For owner-occupied properties, key determinants of affordability are house prices, income, interest rates, and purchase costs.
 For rented property, PRS rents will largely be a reflection of house prices, while SRS rents are set by Local Authorities, Housing Associations or similar.

 House prices

 Land Registry figures for England and Wales show that housing prices rose from £70,000 to £224,000 in the 20 years between 1998 and 2018.
-Growth was almost continuous during the period, save for two years of decline around 2008 as a result of the banking crisis.
+Growth was almost continuous during the period, save for two years of decline around 2008 as a result of the 2008 financial crisis.